Studying Organ in Amsterdam

 To stimulate students into becoming versatile, high-level musicians, extensive attention is paid not only to the interpretation of organ music ranging from Early to contemporary, but also to improvisation.
 The basis for improvising is formed in the course ‘Keyboard Musicianship’.
 In addition, Miklos Spanyi teaches historical improvisation in monthly group lessons.
 Collaboration with other departments offers students the opportunity to gain interesting experiences and to develop new perspectives.

 Each year the regular curriculum is enriched with many activities, such as masterclasses by renowned visiting teachers from the Netherlands and abroad, concerts (including lunch concerts), projects and excursions.
-During the academic year 2016-2017, internationally celebrated Louis Robilliard, organist of the Cavaillé-Coll organ at the St. François de Sales Church in Lyon, will give two masterclasses and lessons on French repertory from the 19th and 20th centuries.
+During the academic year 2019-2020, internationally celebrated Louis Robilliard, organist of the Cavaillé-Coll organ at the St. François de Sales Church in Lyon, will give a masterclasses and lessons on French repertory from the 19th and 20th centuries.
 Another guest teacher will be Birmingham City Organist Thomas Trotter, who will focus on virtuoso repertoire from the 19th and 20th centuries.
 For these lessons a limited number of places are available to outside students.

 Section representative: Pieter van Dijk